 The Seneca Park Zoo has one roseate spoonbill, a female who hatched in 1994.
+She arrived at the Zoo in 1995.
 She is very visible in the Aviary and sometimes comes down to the water to visit with people.

 Status in the Wild